sc4rfurry/ProteusJS/docs/README.md

 # ProteusJS Documentation

 Welcome to the ProteusJS documentation!
-This documentation covers all aspects of using ProteusJS v1.1.1 for native-first web development.
+This documentation covers all aspects of using ProteusJS v2.0.0 for modern web platform development with breaking changes and new capabilities.

 ## 📚 Documentation Structure